 Sarah C. Nosal, MD, FAAFP, is a member of the board of directors of the American Academy of Family Physicians.
 The AAFP represents 127,600 physicians and medical students nationwide.
-As an AAFP board member, Nosal advocates on behalf of family physicians and patients to inspire positive change in the US health care system.
+As an AAFP board member, Nosal advocates on behalf of family physicians and patients to inspire positive change in the U.S. health care system.

 A member of the AAFP since 2004, she has served as chair of the AAFP Commission on Membership & Member Services and chair of the commission’s Special Constituencies

-Nosal earned her Bachelor of Arts degree in biology and psychology from Bryn Mawr College in Bryn Mawr, Pennsylvania.
+Nosal earned her Bachelor of Arts degrees in biology and psychology from Bryn Mawr College in Bryn Mawr, Pennsylvania.
 She earned her medical degree from Albert Einstein College of

 Nosal is board certified by the American Board of Family Medicine.
 She has the AAFP Degree of Fellow, an earned degree awarded to family physicians for distinguished service and continuing medical education.